 Receive an email notification each time a remote access session starts on a specific computer.

 Set notification of an incoming remote access connection for your clients.
 Instead of using an access password and starting a session on your own, allow your clients to accept a remote desktop connection by themselves.

 Configure the computer to lock automatically once the remote access session is established and/or disconnected.

 Configure automatic session recording as an additional security measure or to avoid potential disputes.

 Enable Access Filterslink

-Create whitelists and blacklists to restrict the access to a computer based on the IP and/or MAC address.
+Create allow and deny lists to restrict the access to a computer based on the IP and/or MAC address.

 Computer Access Historylink

 Search connections that have been established within your account, desktop connection timestamps, and other useful information.